varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 The average developer writes around 50 lines of functional code per day.
+> 💡 The first Mac computer was released in 1984.
 <!--END_FUN_FACT-->

 ## 🌐 Socials: